bharding216/lithosep/README.md

-# Interior Design Website
+# Client static website

-This was an interior design website I made for a client.
+This is a website I made for a client.